DevonHope/Meme-to-CC/README.md

     - `pip install praw`
   - install pandas:
     - `pip install pandas`
-  NOTE: All of this will be added to dev package when finalized

 ## Run
 Run any of these variations in a cmd or terminal